bcaccinolo/loany/README.md

 ## todo

-- create the Amount Agent
+- DONE create the Amount Agent
   - insert highest amount in the sorted list
   - get the highest amount (head)

+- get amount from agent when agent list is empty should return 0

 ## launch the db